Mavenir's unique approach to cloud-centric NFV infrastructure pushes performance thresholds across its end-to-end 5G portfolio.

 - Enables 5G Network Slicing

 - NFV OpenRAN Capabilities - uto provisioned CU through CEM Orchestrator

 The Mobile Network in a Box demonstrates innovative, open interfaces, cloud-based architectures and virtualized solutions that are reinvigorating innovation outside of the traditional NEPs to benefit of CSPs and the overall industry.
 The OpenRAN approach frees operators from lock-in with incumbent infrastructure, making it easier to deploy a cloud-based OpenRAN solution.
 Increasingly, operators are embracing and implementing ORAN, solidifying the power of OpenRAN to address a greater variety of deployment scenarios.

 The 5G New Radio (NR) and the 5G Core element realization and deployment requirements are sharp departures from the traditional approaches of legacy vendors.
 Mavenir has these elements, supporting 4G LTE, already in trials and POCs in several countries.

 Mavenir’s 5G Core Network is designed for mobile communications systems with the functional capabilities to support high bandwidth, massive IoT connectivity and ultra-low latency applications.
 Highlights:

-- With End-to-End network slicing support, flexibility for the vBBU and even the vEPC co-located for Multi-access Edge Computing (MEC) – the solution can be tailored for unique service centric architectures, enriching user experience while addressing proximity specific deployments constraints.
+- With end-to-end network slicing support, flexibility for the vBBU and even the vEPC co-located for Multi-access Edge Computing (MEC) – the solution can be tailored for unique service centric architectures, enriching user experience while addressing proximity specific deployment constraints.